ldclabs/ic-cose/src/ic_cose_canister/README.md

 ## Features

-- [x] Supports large file uploads and downloads through file sharding, concurrent high-speed uploads, resumable uploads, and segmented downloads.
-- [x] Provides data verification based on ICP's verification mechanisms to ensure file integrity during reading.
-- [x] Supports file directory tree.
-- [x] Access control with permissions for public, private, read-only, and write-only for files, folders, and buckets.
+- [x] Supports message signing and configuration data encryption (COSE, Threshold ECDSA, Threshold Schnorr, VetKeys (TODO)).
+- [x] Organizes configuration data by namespaces and client subjects with fine-grained access control.
+- [ ] Supports horizontal scalability, WASM upgrade management, and Cycles recharge management.
+- [ ] Serve as a state persistence service for enclaves, aiding in loading and persisting confidential data during startup and runtime.
+- [ ] Can be used as a cluster management center for both Web3 and Web2 services.

 ## Candid API